-Over two years ago, I highlighted how to get 3 free credit reports annually, spread over the course of each year.
+Over two years ago, I highlighted how to get 3 free credit reports annually, through annualcreditreport.com, spread over the course of each year.
 The advice in that post is the same today.
-The only authorized credit report site (by law) that provides you with three free credit reports annually is annualcreditreport.com.
 You can get one free from Experian, Equifax, and TransUnion.

 I, for one, applaud them for cracking down on shady bait-and-switch advertisers.

 - Have you been duped by the catchy jingle or other advertising for free credit reports?
 What was your experience?

 - Do you approve of the FTC stepping in to regulate the advertising?

 - Get a Free Credit Score when Denied Credit